-We support the Faculty of Medicine & Dentistry’s learning management system, digital video platforms, and provide
+We support the Faculty of Medicine & Dentistry’s learning management system and digital video platforms.

 Digital Video Platform

 We support digital recording and online distribution of lectures and presentations.
 Our system allows presenters to record audio, video, and screen activity, and distribute recordings online in a variety of formats.
 Recordings can be made in supported classrooms, from spersonal computers, and mobile devices.

 The use of lecture capture has increased steadily since it was first introduced in 2010.
 Today, the system is used for online courses, self-study, blended learning scenarios, and many other uses.

 - Over the past year 1,574 hours were recorded.

 - Lecture capture is heavily used by both undergraduate dentistry and medicine.

 - Over the past two years, there has been an increase in demand from postgraduate programs for recording of academic half-day and rounds.

 Digital Video Trends

 Lectures recorded from June 1st to May 31st per academic year